 Singing utilizes muscle movements and contractions in your diaphragm, voice box, mouth, and sometimes even your extremities in a highly controlled way.
 Although the movements are on a much smaller scale than, say, when you’re running or doing push-ups, you still have to take care of your voice and body in order to sing out your best, especially if you’re on the road for weeks.
 You already know that your body requires fuel — a.k.a. food — to perform.
 But which foods are going to help you sing your best and which ones could actually harm your vocal abilities?

 What NOT to Eat

 As David Leigh (an opera singer at the New York Metropolitan) puts it, knowing what to eat before a show actually has a lot more to do with knowing what you shouldn’t eat.
-There are in fact, very few foods out there that actually help your vocal chords.
+There are in fact, very few foods out there that actually help your vocal cords.
 Most foods either hinder them or simply have little to no effect.
 Some singers eliminate this stuff from their diets altogether.
-If you’re not feeling that extreme, just stay away from these foods the day of your performance.
+If you’re not feeling that extreme, you could just stay away from these foods the day of your performance.

 Here are the items you should not ingest under 3 hours before your show or session: